-Assess the cause of abnormal liver or kidney function
+Look for the cause of poor liver or kidney function

-Help determine why an internal organ is enlarged
+Help find out why an internal organ is larger than normal

-Examine the baby and uterus in pregnant women
+Examine the baby and uterus of someone who is pregnant

 What to Expect